b-lukaszuk/BS_wJ_eng/contents/bile.md

 $$ v = \frac{4}{3} * \pi * r^3 $$ {#eq:sphere1}

-If a = b, then b = a, so we may swap sides.
+If a = b, then b = a, so we may swap the sides.

 $$ \frac{4}{3} * \pi * r^3 = v $$ {#eq:sphere2}